This post may contain affiliate links. Read our disclosure policy here.

 - Either cook your jambalaya and reserve 3 cups of rice for this recipe or cook 1 box of Zatarain’s jambalaya.
 Do not add meat to it, just cook the rice.

-- In a large bowl, mix jambalaya and boiled crawfish. *If you are using frozen crawfish (or shrimp) that has not been boiled or seasoned, saute these first on a pan with ½ – 1teaspoon creole seasoning.
+- In a large bowl, mix jambalaya and boiled crawfish.
+If you are using frozen crawfish (or shrimp) that has not been boiled or seasoned, saute these first on a pan with ½ – 1 teaspoon creole seasoning.
 Once cooked combine with jambalaya rice.

 - Make your own pie dough or lay store bought pie dough on a flat, floured surface.
 If using my homemade recipe, roll out to about ¼" thick.

-- Lay 8-10 round circles onto a parchment paper or silicone lined baking pan.
-Begin filling circles with crawfish rice leaving a ¼″ space around the edges.
+- Lay 8-10 round circles onto the lined baking pan.
+Begin filling circles with crawfish rice leaving a ¼" space around the edges.
 Top with another round pie dough circle (while stretching it a bit with your hands).
+Using a fork, clamp the edges all the way around.

 - Whisk the egg and milk in a shallow dish.
-Brush the tops of the pies with egg mixture and bake 12-15minutes until tops are golden brown.
+Brush the tops of the pies with egg mixture.

-Susan
+Susan says

 These look wonderful.
 I am definitely going to be making them.